-2.3 Most countries have passed local legislation to combat money laundering.
-In the UK, criminal sanctions are imposed by: the Money Laundering Regulation 1993, Drug Trafficking Act 1994, Terrorism Act 2000 and the Proceeds of Crime Act 2002.
-In addition, there are also EC Directives and the recommendations of the Financial Action Task Force – FATF (Group d’Action Financiėre sur le Blanchiment de Capitaux) that can impact on the UK Club and its business.
+2.4.
+Most countries have passed local legislation to combat money laundering.
+In the UK, criminal sanctions are imposed by the Money Laundering Regulations 1993, Drug Trafficking Act 1994, Terrorism Act 2000, the Proceeds of Crime Act 2002, the Counter- Terrorism Act 2008, and the Money Laundering Regulations 2017.
+In addition, there are also EU Directives and the recommendations of the Financial Action Task Force – FATF (Group d’Action Financiėre sur le Blanchiment de Capitaux) that can impact the UK P&I Club and its business.

 4. Corporate Objectives

 The objectives of this policy include:

-4.1.1 Ensuring effective worldwide anti-money laundering compliance oversight, through creating an appropriate and clear framework of accountability, reporting and controls.
+4.1.1.
+Ensuring effective worldwide anti-money laundering compliance oversight, through creating an appropriate and clear framework of accountability, reporting and controls.

-4.1.2 Promoting a positive, consistent compliance culture worldwide, especially in relation to liaison and relationships with regulators and law enforcement agencies.
+4.1.2.
+Promoting a positive, consistent compliance culture worldwide, especially in relation to liaison and relationships with regulators and law enforcement agencies.

 5. Corporate Principles and Practice

-6 Roles and Responsibilities
+6. Roles and Responsibilities

-6.1 Senior management of the UK Club
+6.1.
+Senior Management of the UK P&I Club

-6.2 Delegated Functions
+6.2.
+Delegated Functions